vishnu9315/Fusion-Data-Assignment-Login-Implementation/README.md

 - **Session Management:** Utilizes NextAuth's session management to keep users authenticated across different pages.

+## Implementation Details
+The login implementation is built with NextAuth for authentication.
+The LoginButton component in the components/ directory handles the login button and redirects users to the dashboard upon successful authentication.

 ## Getting Started

 1. **Clone the repository:**